neolcs/BusyLife/README.md

 The Calendar and Agenda will display user's event based on their local time, however event may involve with many people resident in different time zones.
 Even the same person, when he travels around the world, his local time may change from time to time.
 We need to find a way to map the event to different local time, we call it event settle logic.

 The ESL(event settle logic) is done in _BLDataProvider_, which is a singleton class.
-It has an event array and a dateVM array.
-The event array contains all the events for user. _BLDataProvider_ loads events from events.json file and parses it to _BLEvent_ object array. the startDate of _BLEvent_ is of UTC time, and has no relation with local time.
+It has an event array and a dateVM array, both array are time asc sorted.
+The event array contains all the events for user. _BLDataProvider_ loads events from events.json file and parses it to _BLEvent_ object array. the startDate of _BLEvent_ is of UTC time, and is independent with local time.
 ```Objective-C
 @interface BLEvent : NSObject